maple-labs/revenue-distribution-token/README.md

 This project was built using [Foundry](https://github.com/gakonst/Foundry).

+## Acknowledgements
+Authors of the [EIP-4626 standard](https://eips.ethereum.org/EIPS/eip-4626), who worked towards standardizing the common tokenized vault use case in DeFi and therefore shaped the interface of the Revenue Distribution Token.

 ## About Maple
 [Maple Finance](https://maple.finance) is a decentralized corporate credit market.
 Maple provides capital to institutional borrowers through globally accessible fixed-income yield opportunities.